Trump seeks to put himself at center of auto strike

-Former President Donald Trump is expected to travel to Detroit next week in lieu of attending the second Republican primary debate, putting himself at the center of a major auto worker strike.
+Former President Trump is expected to travel to Detroit next week in lieu of attending the second Republican primary debate, putting himself at the center of a major autoworker strike.

 Trump’s trip underscores how the former president has in some ways already turned his focus to a possible general election rematch with President Biden, with the former president seeking to appeal to the type of union workers that are critical to Biden’s voting coalition.